Crossoufire/MySerieList/README.md

 ## Misc

 We started this project to fulfill our needs.
-The live version [https://mylists.info](https://mylists.info) runs on a raspberry pi 3B+, thus not meant to be used by thousand of people at the same time.
+The live version [https://mylists.info](https://mylists.info) runs on a raspberry pi 3B+, thus not meant to be used by a lot of people at the same time.
 If you can see the register button at the top right of the homepage, feel free to do it.
 Otherwise, you can run your own version of MyLists ;)

 ## Contact